It’s OK To Outgrow Your Friendships

 People Lose Their Compatibility

 Throughout the changes I've been through with friends who have come and gone, I've come to realize that sometimes it's not the climate—it's the connection between the people that diminishes.
-This is exactly what happened between myself and a former friend of mine.
+This is exactly what happened between a former friend of mine and me.
 We met when we were in middle school and bonded immediately.
 When high school came along we were still very tight, but somewhere between meeting new people and starting to date, the connection that once made us inseparable began to diminish.

 People Grow Differently and I Respect That